mathieuher/RetroSki/readme.md

   </tr>
   <tr>
     <td><img src="src/assets/icons/event_record_ghost.png" valign="bottom"/></td>
-    <td>Event event best time on the track</td>
+    <td>Event best time on the track</td>
   </tr>
 </table>

 ### Performance
 RetroSki is playable on any modern device with an updated browser.<br>
-If you experience performance issues, try disabling spectators, ghosts, and particles in the game setup.
+If you experience performance issues, try disabling spectators, ghosts, and particles in the game setup and reload the game.

 ### Crash
 If the game crashes, try resetting and erasing all content via the game setup menu to reload the original content.